olexnzarov/gofu/README.md

 <picture><img src=".github/content/banner.png" /></picture>

 **gofu** is a process manager for any application you can think of.
-It allows you to keep processes alive, manage their environment, balance the load, schedule different tasks to run on system startup, and much more.
+It allows you to keep processes alive, manage their environment, schedule different tasks to run on system startup, and much more.
 It also provides an option to start a local web interface to manage the processes more easily.

 **Important:** Work in progress.
 Some features may not work correctly or even not exist at the moment.
 Use at your discretion.